PrismarineJS/prismarine-nbt/README.md

 ### simplify(nbt)

 Returns a simplified nbt representation : keep only the value to remove one level.

 This loses the types so you cannot use the resulting representation to write it back to nbt.

+### writeJsObject(object, format='big')

+Takes a javascript object, convert it to the nbt format and return a buffer of the serialized nbt.

+See [parseJSObject()](#parseJsObject(object)) for the conversion

+### parseJsObject(object)

+Takes a javascript object and convert to the nbt format.

+To convert the object the function need to know the targeted nbt type.

+js string ➔ NBTString

+js boolean ➔ NBTString

+js int (that has no decimal part) ➔ NBTInteger

+js int with decimal part (**note that if you type 600.0 it'll be detected as NBTInteger because javascript handle it as 600**) ➔ NBTDouble

+js string ending with d ➔ NBTDouble

+js string ending with F ➔ NBTFloat

+js string ending with L ➔ NBTLong

+js string ending with b ➔ NBTByte

+js array ➔ NBTList

+js object ➔ NBTCompound
 ### protos : { big, little, littleVarint }

 Provides compiled protodef instances used to parse and serialize nbt